BD2KGenomics/cgcloud/spark/README.rst

-The CGCloud Spark project lets you setup a fully configured Apache Spark cluster in EC2 in just minutes, regardless of the number of nodes.
-It is a plugin to CGCloud.
-While Apache Spark already comes with a script called ``spark-ec2`` that lets you build a cluster in EC2, CGCloud Spark differs from ``spark-ec2`` in the following ways (bad news first):
+The CGCloud plugin for Spark lets you setup a fully configured Apache Spark cluster in EC2 in just minutes, regardless of the number of nodes.
+While Apache Spark already comes with a script called ``spark-ec2`` that lets you build a cluster in EC2, CGCloud Spark differs from ``spark-ec2`` in the following ways:

 * Tachyon or Yarn are not included